-Trills and other Fast Ornaments in One Position
+Trills and other Fast Ornaments in One Position For Cellists

-On this page we will be looking at ornaments purely from a technical, mechanical point of view: how to play them fast, cleanly and effortlessly.
+On this page we will look at ornaments purely from a technical, mechanical point of view: how to play them fast, cleanly and effortlessly.
 We are concerned here only with fast ornaments: those fiddly little things that often resemble “tongue twisters”.
 Usually, the difficulties derived from these ornaments are exclusively for the left hand, as most are done on slurred bows and thus do not create problems of coordination between the two hands.
 They are often a test of our ability to do rapid finger articulations, on the same string and in the same position (with no shifts).
 For a basic discussion of “fast-playing and coordination” click on the highlighted link.

 Before getting into a detailed technical analysis, here is a link to a compilation of repertoire excerpts involving trills and other fast, fiddly ornaments: